 Additional Features And Market Comparison

-One of the more pleasant features of the BigRoad dashboard is the report showing miles traversed per state for the aims of IFTA reporting.
+One of the more pleasant features of the Big Road dashboard is the report showing miles traversed per state for the aims of IFTA reporting.

 The BigRoad DashLink ELD is an affordable, simple and functional solutions.
-It’s kind of no-frills, but it does make it possible to have log compliance at a price anyone can pay.
-However, if you or your fleet need a better Return On Investment or full-featured telematics, you would probably need to keep looking.
+It’s not very fancy, but it does make it possible to have log compliance at a price anyone can pay.
+However, if you or your fleet need a better return on Investment or full-featured telematics, you would probably need to keep looking.
 There are much better options out there for such clients.

-Generally, this device is a low-cost, entry level option for owners and managers of small fleets who want to stay compliant with the ELD Mandate.
+Generally, this device is a low-cost, entry-level option for owners and managers of small fleets who want to stay compliant with the ELD Mandate.
 Learn the ropes, and potentially upgrade to a better, more full-featured system based on the experience.
 Alternatively, you can just stay with this trusty device throughout your trucking career, and it will serve you well.